russom/DSND-Capstone/Capstone_writeup.md

 ```

 After that, I proceeded in fitting and evaluating the four classifiers.
-In all cases I used a [CrossValidator](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.tuning.CrossValidator.html), folding the dataset with `k = 3`, so to ensure robustness of the trained classifier with respect to the training data.
+In all cases I used a [CrossValidator](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.tuning.CrossValidator.html), folding the dataset with `k = 3`, so to verify robustness of the trained classifier with respect to the training data.
 As an example, for the Logistic Regression model I had:

 ```
 # Empty parameter grid